honzajavorek/map/README.md

     1. In the <kbd>Environment Variables</kbd> section add all the environment variables from above: `SHEET_URL`, `SHEETS_API_KEY`, `GEOCODING_API_KEY`.
 Be sure to set the `SHEETS_API_KEY` quoted with apostrophes `'{ ... }'`.
     1. Add the GitHub token from previous step as a `GITHUB_TOKEN` environment variable.
     1. [Set a cron job](https://docs.travis-ci.com/user/cron-jobs/) to build the website daily.

+1. Once the build is passing on the `master` branch, go to the project GitHub Pages, e.g. https://honzajavorek.github.io/map/, and see the result.